ajs-voices/once-upon-a-dream/scenes/012-they-dont-know.md

 I smiled.
 "I know Baboo.
 But I'm 22 still living at home.
 Not exactly ..."

-He pressed a finger to my lips, "I do not want to know what you need privacy for Nox.
+He pressed a finger to my lips, "I do not want to know what you need privacy for Angel.
 Boy trouble?
 Very unlike you, my boy."

 "Not trouble."
 I sipped at my coffe.
 "Just different.
 He gave me his number.
 We had pie."